 The Institute of Cell Biorehabilitation uses the latest technologies and achievements of medical researchers from the Saban Research Institute of Los Angeles, USA for the treatment of liver diseases.
-Scientists have recreated the function of the liver using human stem cells, and also created a model of the liver, consisting of its structural components (hepatocytes, bile ducts, blood vessels).
+Scientists have recreated the function of the liver using human stem cells, and have also created a model of the liver, consisting of its structural components (hepatocytes, bile ducts, blood vessels).
 The research results were published in Stem Cells Translational Medicine dated August 30, 2016.
-Also, our Institute conducts clinical research on the treatment of mesenchymal cells of post-viral liver cirrhosis, the results were presented at the International Congress on Stem Cells and Regenerative Medicine in Miami, USA in 2019.
+Our Institute conducts clinical research on the treatment of mesenchymal cells of post-viral liver cirrhosis, the results were presented at the International Congress on Stem Cells and Regenerative Medicine in Miami, USA in 2019.

-Treatment of vision with stem cells is specialized direction of our Institute.
+Treatment of vision with stem cells is a specialized department of our Institute.
 The techniques which we use were developed and first applied in the Moorfields Eye Hospital in London.
 These revolutionary techniques have restored 85% of the vision in macular degeneration and 65% in diabetic visual impairment.
 We hope that in the near future this technique will be available to a wide range of patients around the world (Science Alert).

 Crohn's disease and nonspecific ulcerative colitis (NUC)

 The effects of stem cells in the treatment of Crohn’s disease and NUC, has been confirmed in the work of Japanese scientists from the National Center for Children’s Health and Development.
 The use of functional stem cells of the intestine, recreated the ability to absorb all food nutrients and the ability to regenerate the intestinal wall.